lclin666/ReCo-CXR/README.md

 # ReCo-CXR
-This is the implementation for paper: ReCo-CXR: a Self-Supervised Pre-training Framework for Pulmonary Nodule Detection in X-ray Images.
+This is the implementation for paper: ReCo-CXR: a Self-Supervised Pre-training Framework for Pulmonary Nodule Detection in X-ray Images, which is accepted by ICME 2024.

 This implementation is based on the official repository of [MoCo](https://github.com/facebookresearch/moco).